⚠️ We are currently updating our 2020/21 tax guidance across the website

-Pensions paid to dependants and widows or widowers
+Pensions paid to dependants and widows or widowers of armed forces personnel

-This page gives information on the tax status of payments you may receive from armed force pension schemes on the death of your spouse, civil partner, cohabitee or parent.
+This page gives information on the tax status of payments you may receive from armed forces pension schemes on the death of your spouse, civil partner, cohabitee or parent.
 We can provide no advice in relation to eligibility for such payments: for that information we suggest you contact Veterans UK.

 My spouse has died before drawing their pension.
 Is the pension I am receiving taxable?